Tobacco and VAPE Free Campus Policy

 In the case of employees using tobacco, the individual’s supervisor will be contacted by Security or the building administrator, and all violations will be handled by the employee’s supervisor in conjunction with Human Resources on a case by case basis.
 If someone is smoking, all employees are encouraged to politely communicate news of the policy to that individual.
 If the individual is confrontational, or if that person is a repeat offender, Security or the administrator in charge of the nearest building should be contacted.
 Violations of the policy will be dealt with in the same manner as violations of other college policies.
 If a complainant makes a report or if a supervisor independently observes such behavior, the supervisor shall take the appropriate action.
 The severity of the action chosen will depend on the circumstances of each case.
 In such action, the full range of disciplinary sanctions will be available up to and including dismissal from the college.

 Violations by students should be reported to Security or to the administrator in charge of the nearest building.
 Security or the administrator will refer the student to the Student Development Office where the student will be required to discuss this Code of Conduct violation and possible sanctions.
 These sanctions could range from community service to disciplinary probation or suspension.

-Visitors who violate the Tobacco-Free Policy will be informed that Westchester Community College is a tobacco-free campus.
+Visitors who violate the Tobacco and Vape Free Policy will be informed that Westchester Community College is a tobacco-free campus.
 Visitors who continue to violate the policy following a warning will be escorted off campus.
 Westchester Community College reserves the right to initiate a progressive disciplinary process against any individual found to be in violation of this policy.